Bacchus (Michelangelo): History

 In his early career, Michelangelo had several prominent patrons who commissioned him for his work.
 The patron for Bacchus was the high-ranking Cardinal Raffaele Riario, who had previously bought Cupid (also known as Sleeping Cupid), a work made by Michelangelo but passed off as an authentic ancient sculpture.
-Cardinal Riario later discovered Michelangelo's fraudulence and demanded a refund of 200 ducats.
+Cardinal Riario later discovered Michelangelo's fraud and demanded a refund of 200 ducats.

 In a letter, Cardinal Raffaele Riario asked Michelangelo if he was courageous enough to make his own work, instead of copying other masters.
 As a result, Michelangelo agreed and using a block of life-sized marble created the Bacchus.
 The statue was commissioned for the Cardinal's garden. who intended for it to complement his collection of classical sculptures.
 After gazing upon the final product, Cardinal Raffaele Riario refused to accept the piece for he deemed it too sinful, a symbol of sexual desire.

 By 1506 the sculpture found its way to the collection of Jacopo Galli, banker to both the cardinal and Michelangelo, who had a similar garden near the Palazzo della Cancelleria.
 There it first appeared in a drawing by Maarten van Heemskerck, c.
 1533–1536.
 The statue was bought for the Medici and transferred to Florence in 1572.

 Letters to his father

-During the finishing process of Bacchus, Michelangelo sent letters to his father through the following years.
-The letters that he writes discusses the Cardinal, who refused to accept the newly made Bacchus.
-The tone of the letters show that Michelangelo and his father have a difficult relationship.
+During the process of finishing Bacchus, Michelangelo sent letters to his father.
+The letters discusses the cardinal, who refused to accept the newly made Bacchus.
+The tone of the letters shows that Michelangelo and his father had a difficult relationship.

 July 1, 1497Do not be astonished that I have not come back, because I have not yet been able to work out my affairs with the Cardinal, and don't want to leave if I haven't been satisfied and reimbursed for my labor first; with these great personages one has to go slow, since they can't be pushed...August 19I undertook to do a figure for Piero de’ Medici and bought marble, and then never began it, because he hasn't done as he promised me.
 So I'm working on my own and doing a figure for my own pleasure.
 I bought a piece of marble for five ducats, but it wasn't a good piece and the money was thrown away; then I bought another piece for another five ducats, and this I'm working for my own pleasure.
-So you must realize that I, too have expenses and troubles...1509...for twelve years now I have gone about all over Italy, leading a miserable life; I have borne every kind of humiliation, suffered every kind of hardship, worn myself to the bone... solely to help my family...1512I live meanly...with the greatest toil and a thousand worries.
+So you must realize that I, too, have expenses and troubles...1509...for twelve years now I have gone about all over Italy, leading a miserable life; I have borne every kind of humiliation, suffered every kind of hardship, worn myself to the bone... solely to help my family...1512I live meanly...with the greatest toil and a thousand worries.
 It has been about fifteen years since I have had a happy hour; I have done everything to help you, and you have never recognized it or believed it.
 God pardon us all.